hawkrives/junqi/README.md

     //    'Robert is 54 years old' ]

 ## More Information
-For more information about how to interact with the junqi library and its API functions, see the API Reference at doc/API-Reference.md
+For more information about how to interact with the junqi library and its API, see the API Reference at doc/API-Reference.md

 For more information about the objeq grammar itself, see the objeq Grammar Reference at doc/Objeq-Reference.md